larsgroeber/cpp-scientificComputing/project/Readme.txt

 │       ├── IOManager.cpp   this class is used to write files │       └── Vector.cpp      this class implements a 2 dimensional vector useful for 2d graphics
 ├── include
-│   ├── Body.h
-│   ├── Constants.h
-│   └── Simulation.h
-├── main.cpp                the actual main.cpp is very small (the main part is found in Simulation.cpp) ├── makefile                "make" is used by run.sh if you want to run the openGL version run "make graphic" ├── results                 contains some results created with this code ├── run.sh                  to create a GIF, mp4 or an image run "./run.sh gif" (replace "gif" with "mp4" or "image") └── src
+│   ├── Body.h              defines a body struct (all planets and asteroid particles are bodies) │   ├── Constants.h         includes all constants like the gravitational constant, masses, radii │   └── Simulation.h        this is the actual Simulation code ├── main.cpp                the actual main.cpp is very small (the main part is found in Simulation.cpp) ├── makefile                "make" is used by run.sh if you want to run the openGL version run "make graphic" ├── results                 contains some results created with this code ├── run.sh                  to create a GIF, mp4 or an image run "./run.sh gif" (replace "gif" with "mp4" or "image") └── src
-    └── Simulation.cpp      this is the actual Simulation code
+    └── Simulation.cpp